-The role of the Travel Plan Co-ordinator will be undertaken by the nominated TPC, this will ensure that new residents can be made aware of the Travel Plan as soon as practically.
+The role of the Travel Plan Co-ordinator must be actioned before the occupation of the new accommodation takes place.
+This will ensure that new residents can be made aware of the Travel Plan as soon as practically.

 Posters can be used to raise awareness of the schemes and can be displayed on notice boards within the building.